TorkamaniLab/gadget-pipeline/README.md

 $ sh run_me.sh <sample_id> <API_USERNAME> <API_PASSWORD>
 ```

-To run this pipeline on an external system, like a cluster, use these commands:
+To run this pipeline on an external system, like a cluster, you'll need to edit
+the pipeline.mp file and fill in your api username, password, and sample id.
+When that is done, run your pipeline using these commands:

 ```bash
 $ metapipe -j pbs -o pipeline.sh pipeline.mp